pipoe2h/calmworkshop/index.rst

 - **Subnet** - 10.21.55.0
 - **Cluster IP** - 10.21.55.37

-Throughout the Bootcamp there are multiple instances where you will need to substitute *XYZ* with the correct octet for your subnet, for example:
+Throughout the Workshop there are multiple instances where you will need to substitute *XYZ* with the correct octet for your subnet, for example:

 .. list-table::
   :widths: 25 75